Colonoscopies Upset Your Microbiome

 Maintaining a healthy microbiome is now recognized as one of the most critical factors regarding overall health.
 Thus, whenever the microbiome is damaged or disrupted, steps should be taken as soon as possible to reestablish a healthy microbiome.

-Until recently, commercial probiotic products were considered to be the best way to reestablish a healthy microbiome.
-Some microbiome scientists are now suggesting that directly delivering postbiotic metabolites is a faster and more effective method of accomplishing rapid microbiome restoration.i Postbiotic metabolites is the term that refers to the wide range of health-regulating compounds that bacteria produce and secrete in the intestinal tract when they digest and ferment the fiber content in the foods we eat.
+Many people consider commercial probiotic products to be the best way to reestablish a healthy microbiome.
+However, some microbiome scientists are now suggesting that directly delivering postbiotic metabolites is a faster and more effective method of accomplishing rapid microbiome restorationi Postbiotic metabolites is the term that refers to the wide range of health-regulating compounds that bacteria produce and secrete in the intestinal tract (primarily in the colon) when they digest and ferment the fiber content in the foods we eat.

 Colonoscopies are universally recognized as the most accurate test for colorectal cancer and early detection saves lives.
-Colorectal cancer is the 2nd leading cause of cancer-related deaths in the U.S. and it is estimated that over 50,000 Americans will die from colorectal cancer in 2018.ii It is generally recommended adults aged 50–75, should have a colonoscopy every 10 years and approximately 15 million colonoscopies are performed in the U.S. each year.
+Colorectal cancer is the 2nd leading cause of cancer-related deaths in the U.S. In 2023, approximately 153,000 people were diagnosed and over 52,000 Americans died from colorectal cancer.ii Approximately 15 million colonoscopies are performed in the U.S. each year and it is generally recommended that adults aged 50–75 should have a colonoscopy every 10 years.

-Colonoscopies are promoted as a safe procedure when performed by doctors who have experience performing the procedure.
-However, recent studies are reporting that side effects from colonoscopies are more common than previously reported.
-It is hypothesized that some of these symptoms are related to alterations in gut microbiome that result from the procedure used to clean out the bowel in preparation for a colonoscopy.
+Colonoscopies are quite safe when performed by doctors who have experience performing the procedure.
+However, recent studies have reported that side effects from colonoscopies are more common than previously reported.iii It is hypothesized that some of these symptoms are related to alterations in gut microbiome that result from the procedure used to cleanse the bowel in preparation for a colonoscopy.iv

 Colonoscopies Disrupt Your Microbiome

 The most common side effects following a colonoscopy are pain and abdominal swelling or bloating.
 A study published in 2015 reported that 20% of patients experience pain for two or more days following a colonoscopy.
-In this double-blind, placebo-controlled trial, patients who took probiotics after their colonoscopy had a 30% decrease in the number of post-colonoscopy days of pain.iii
+In a double-blind, placebo-controlled trial, patients who took probiotics after their colonoscopy had 30% fewer days of pain following their colonoscopy.v

 Taking Probiotics Before Colonoscopy Can Help